dinindunz/dini-test-poc/rag/docs/qna/03_top_k_selection.md

 ### 🔧 Configurable Top K

-When you build your retrieval agent, you can adjust:
+When you build the retrieval agent, you can adjust:

 ```python
 # Very specific query - need fewer examples